 Incredibly, Lord Vishnu as Sri Ananta Padmanabhaswamy was not just the master of the innumerable treasures that lay hidden under the temple in Thiruvananthapuram, Kerala, but as the ‘ruler of Travancore’, he was also the lord of the vast sandy beaches between Kollam and Nagercoil, which contained monazite from which thorium was extracted and processed to make uranium.

-By 1946, the Americans and the British were negotiating with the Travancore state to gain complete access to these deposits.
+By 1946, the Americans and the British were negotiating with the Travancore state to gain complete access to the Thorium deposits.
 Indian Prime Minister (interim) Jawaharlal Nehru had been so alarmed by this that in April 1947, he had even proposed the aerial bombing of Travancore to his Cabinet “to bring them to their heels”.
 Thankfully, Dr Bhatnagar and Dr Bhabha managed to negotiate a settlement and the ‘Travancore-India Joint Committee on Atomic Energy’ was formed in early June 1947, to look into the issues regarding the control of thorium.

 But peace was short-lived, for just a few days later, on 11th June 1947, Sir C P Ramaswamy Aiyer, the Dewan of Travancore, declared that the Kingdom would join neither India nor Pakistan.
 He also dissolved the Sri Moolam Assembly and banned the Travancore State Congress.